davidegat/Lotus123-on-reMarkable/README.md

   The BOCHS emulator (available on toltec repository)<br>
   A minimal FreeDOS running copy on BOCHS<br>
   A full FreeDOS running copy on Virtualbox<br>
-  Basic linux knowledge<br>
-  Basic DOS commands knowledge (or google skills)<br>
-  Basic Virtualbox and BOCHS knowledge
+  I have no time to get technical enough, so you will need too: Basic linux, DOS, Virtualbox and BOCHS knowledge, or google skills.<br>
   A decent amount of coffee and time to debug BOCHS laziness in seeing your imgs as drives :O

 <h2>WHY VIRTUALBOX</h2>